urbit/urbit.org-reloaded/content/using/install.md

 On the network, Urbit IDs function as network addresses, represented by pronounceable names like `~padmyn-pasnux`.
 There are a few kinds of Urbit ID, but ones meant for typical users are called **planets**.
 Anyone who has a planet can be thought of as a full "citizen" of the Urbit network.
 But to run your ship on the network, you need to start it with a piece of cryptographic information from its Urbit ID.
 This guide walk you through getting onto Urbit with an ID.

-There are also free IDs meant for temporary use called **comets**.
+There are also free IDs called **comets**.
 They are good for bots and people who are new to Urbit and want to check out the network, but they aren't good for building a reputation as a friendly and responsible peer.
-Their long names make them difficult to remember and their low default reputation makes them less likely to get over the air updates.
-Some communities ban comets to prevent spam, but they're still a good way to see what Urbit is about before buying your own planet.
+Their long names make them difficult to remember and some communities ban comets to prevent spam, but they're still a good way to see what Urbit is about before buying your own planet.

 ### Stars and Galaxies